 - 2 to 4 tablespoons almond milk

 - 1/3 cup mini chocolate chips

-- Transfer mixture into the prepared pan and press it into an even, flat layer.
-Transfer the pan to the freezer for 15 minutes or the refrigerator for 1 hour, until the bars firm up.
+- Transfer the mixture to the prepared pan and press it into an even, flat layer.
+Transfer the pan to the freezer for 15 minutes or to the refrigerator for 1 hour, until the bars firm up.

-- Lift the bars from the pan using the parchment handles and transfer to a cutting board.
-Slice into bars of desired size and enjoy.
+- Lift the bars from the pan using the parchment handles and transfer them to a cutting board.
+Slice into bars of the desired size (I made 12) and enjoy.

 - TO STORE: Store the bars in the refrigerator for up to 2 weeks.
 Due to their “no bake” consistency, the bars will become soft at room temperature.

 - TO FREEZE: Place the bars in an airtight, freezer-safe storage container in the freezer for up to 3 months.

 Join today and start saving your favorite recipes

 Create an account to easily save your favorite recipes and access FREE meal plans.Sign Me Up